MAINTENANCE PROCEDURES-See the Information we need from you at the Bottom

 The resident is responsible for the payment of any invoice for which a repair was made for damage, etc. caused by their misuse or neglect.
 The resident is also responsible for the payment of any service call charged by a contractor for a missed appointment and/or for not leaving the keyless bolting devices unlocked or not following other instructions as agreed so that the contractor could not gain entry to the property.
 Residents may cancel an appointment by calling our office during regular office hours and speaking with a member of the management staff at least 90 minutes prior to their scheduled appointment with the contractor.

 We are here to maintain the property in a safe and habitable condition and to service you and your needs as efficiently as possible.
-However, we must also protect the owner and his/her financial position so that they can afford to maintain the property and avoid frivolous cost.
-We appreciate your compliance to these guidelines.
+However, we must also protect the owner and his/her financial position so that they can afford to maintain the property and avoid the frivolous cost.
+We appreciate your compliance with these guidelines.

 I value putting the right deal together vs. simply pursuing a commission or fee.

-The Manager, Tenant and Owner have to be willing to enter into forthright and honest business dealings.
+The Manager, Tenant, and Owner have to be willing to enter into forthright and honest business dealings.

-There are Property/Owner situations, however rare, that have to be avoided and in the past I have actually returned properties when circumstances dictated.
+There are Property/Owner situations, however rare, that have to be avoided and in the past, I have actually returned properties when circumstances dictated.